HMS Alyssum (1915): Design and construction

 The Arabis-class was a slightly enlarged and improved derivative of the previous and sloops.
 They were designed at the start of the First World War as relatively fast minesweepers that could also carry out various miscellaneous duties in support of the fleet such as acting as dispatch vessels or carrying out towing operations, but as the war continued and the threat from German submarines grew, became increasingly involved in anti-submarine duties.

 Rosemary was 268 ft long overall and 255 ft between perpendiculars, with a beam of 33 ft 6 in and a draught of 11 ft.
 Displacement was 1200 LT normal.
 Two cylindrical boilers fed steam to a four-cylinder triple expansion steam engine rated at 2000 ihp, giving a speed of 16 kn.
 The Arabis class had a main armament of two 4.7-inch (120 mm) guns or two 4-inch (102 mm) guns, with two 3-pounder (47 mm) anti-aircraft guns also carried.
 The Arabis class had a main armament of two 4.7-inch (120 mm) guns or two 4-inch (102 mm) guns, with Alyssum armed with 4.7-inch guns, and two 3-pounder (47 mm) anti-aircraft guns also carried.
 The ship had a crew of 90 officers and other ranks.

-Alyssum was one of the first batch of none Arabis-class sloops ordered on 6 July 1915.
+Alyssum was one of the first batch of Arabis-class sloops ordered on 6 July 1915.
 Alyssum, the first Royal Navy ship of that name, was launched on 5 November 1915 at Earle's Shipbuilding's Kingston upon Hull shipyard, and was delivered to the Royal Navy on 17 December that year.